Liechtenstein Palace – Open House Day

 • free

-The Liechtenstein Palace was built between 1697 and 1698 on a hexagonal floor plan, designed by Italian architect Giovanni Battista Alliprandi for the noble Kaiserstein family.
-Over the centuries, the palace changed hands several times.
-Among its last aristocratic owners were the Liechtensteins, who held the property from 1831 to 1864.
-It was then purchased by miller František Odkolek, who remodeled it into its current form.
-Between 1979 and 1991, the palace underwent further renovations under the direction of architect Kamil Fuchs to serve the needs of the Office of the Government.
+The Liechtenstein Palace was built on a hexagonal floor plan between 1697 and 1698, designed by the Italian architect Giovanni Battista Alliprandi for the Kaiserstein noble family.
+The palace changed owners several times, and among its last aristocratic owners were the Liechtensteins, who owned the palace between 1831 and 1864.
+It was then purchased by miller František Odkolek, who rebuilt it into its current form.
+Between 1979 and 1991, the palace was renovated according to a design by architect Kamil Fuchs to serve the needs of the Government Office.

 get periodical news and tips about what’s on in prague